bytedance/lightseq/README_new.md

 In addition to encoder layers, the other modules can be created using similar methods, and then be trained as normal PyTorch models.

-### LightSeq training from Fairseq
+### LightSeq Training from Fairseq
 LightSeq integrates all the fast and lightning modules into Fairseq.

-Firstly install the two following requirements:
+First install the two following requirements:
 ```shell
 pip install fairseq==0.10.2 sacremoses
 ```